 If you’re not a graphic or web designer, it’s a good idea to review a few fail-safe principles of design that apply both on the web and on paper.
-Things like contrast and proximity go a long way for making your site more visually appealing.
+Things like contrast and proximity go a long way to making your site more visually appealing.

 Now, let’s talk type.

 Typography is more than just choosing an aesthetically-pleasing font.
 Type is an important part in establishing hierarchy as it guides readers through various parts of your site and helps create the feel of your brand.
 (And a lot of brands are recognized simply by their fonts!)

 Plus, typography contributes largely to your overall design and how it’s received and engaged with; meaning: your typography can really make or break your site’s conversions.
 You want people to act, buy, subscribe, return, or share?
 Choose type wisely.